dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 	- HE Ticket(s):
 	- Vendor Ticket(s): CTCS-71277
 	- Update: [[2024/09/25]]
 		- #gpsi-chad see that the 3640 is collecting to much data LD/HD/EV. at once and locks up the device.
-Chad
+Chad is sending in the logs and CalAmp to get us an engineering build today
+		-
 	- Update: [[2024/09/16]]
 		- As of Tues of last week a new engineering build has been posted.
 Adds some debugging -